fthdgn/electron-react-typescript-vscode-boilerplate/README.md

 ## How to run:
 1. Open project with vscode
 1. Install recommended extensions
-1. run `npm install`
+1. Run `npm install` to install dependencies
+### With debugging
+1. Run `npm run renderer:start` to start React renderer server
 1. Open *Debug* window and run `Electron: All`
+### Without debugging
+1. Run `npm run start` to start

 ## Known issues:
-* Main and renderer debuggers attach to processes late
+* Renderer debuggers attach to processes late.
+If some breakpoints are not triggered reload the page.
 * Production build codes and scripts are missing